-Ordinary people – families, small businesses, communities and the poor all around the world are being devastated by a crisis they did not cause.
-Our political elites have chosen to protect corporations, financial institutions and the rich at the expense of the vast majority.
+Ordinary people and communities around the world are being devastated by a crisis we did not cause.
+Our political elites have chosen to protect corporations, financial institutions and the rich at the expense of the majority.

-Occupy London is part of a global movement that has brought together concerned citizens from across the world, to fight against this injustice and for a new political and economic system that puts people, democracy and the environment before profit.
+Occupy London is part of a global movement that has brought together concerned citizens to fight for a new political and economic system that puts people, democracy and the environment before profit.

 - The current system is unsustainable.
 It is undemocratic and unjust.
 We need alternatives; this is where we work towards them.

 - We are of all ethnicities, backgrounds, genders, generations, sexualities dis/abilities and faiths.
 We stand together with occupations all over the world.